cloud-gov/cg-site/content/docs/apps/logs.md

 ![App Overview dashboard](/img/app-overview-450.png)

-If you would like to change the time period of data that you are viewing, or to turn on auto-refresh, click on the time period you are currently viewing in the top right menu.
+To change the time period of data that you are viewing, or to turn on auto-refresh, click on the time period in the top right menu.
 The default time period is "Last 15 minutes".

 ![Time period selection](/img/time-period-450.png)

-We have also provided several dashboards that present different visualizations of your log data.
-You can select these by clicking on the 'Load Saved Dashboard' icon near the search bar.
+You can also view several dashboards that present different visualizations of your log data.
+You can select these by clicking the "Load Saved Dashboard" icon near the search bar.

 ![Select dashboards](/img/select-dashboard-450.png)

-These visualizations are provided via Kibana; you may want to [find out more about it](https://www.elastic.co/guide/en/kibana/current/index.html).
+These visualizations are provided via Kibana, which has a [user guide](https://www.elastic.co/guide/en/kibana/current/index.html) that explains more about how to use it and customize your views.

 ## How to automatically copy your logs elsewhere

-If you want to also set up your own storage for your application logs, you can set up [a "log drain" service](https://docs.cloudfoundry.org/devguide/services/log-management.html) that sends the logs to S3 or your preferred location.
+If you want to set up your own storage for your application logs, you can set up [a "log drain" service](https://docs.cloudfoundry.org/devguide/services/log-management.html) that sends the logs to S3 or your preferred location.

 ## Troubleshooting logs